synergy-design-system/synergy-design-system/.changeset/664-syn-validate-allow-syn-tooltip.md

 `<syn-validate>` received the option to show validation errors using `<syn-tooltip>`.
 To use this feature, set the `variant` property to `tooltip`.

-We also added a new property `anchor` to `<syn-tooltip>` to allow the tooltip to be placed relative to another element.